B-Tarik/fcc-projects_Build-a-Random-Quote-Machine/README.md

 # Calculator
 ### About the project

-it's a freecodecamp project in the "Front End Libraries Projects" module, you have to build a JavaScript Calculator.
+it's a freecodecamp project in the "Front End Libraries Projects" module, you have to build a Quote machine.

 ### Tools used